eraygokgor/spotify-dashboard/readme.md

 At that point, you will be redirected to Spotify login page.
 After logging in, you will be redirected to the dashboard page. <br>

-I also deployed the project, you can click [here](https://spotify-dashboard-zuok.onrender.com) to see your dashboard page. <br>
 ## Future Work
 - [ ] Add more features to the dashboard page as much as Spotify API data allows.
 - [ ] Improve the UI.